Paris · Operators

 The US subsidiary has been operating five, ten, sometimes fifteen years.
 The number on the page is unchanged.
 American revenue plateaued at a fraction of what the home market and the European book deliver.
 The US sub is treated inside the Paris parent as a satellite branch, a flag in the Americas, rather than a primary commercial entity.
 The instinct is to refresh the American website, hire a stronger US country manager, and wait twelve months for the curve to bend.
 The curve does not bend.

 The instinct after that is to send a senior French expat into the US as country head.
 The logic is clean.
-The US needs someone who carries the maison, who knows the product, who reads the parent.
+The US needs someone who carries the maison, who knows the product, who judges the parent.
 The problem is that the expat inherits the frame the Paris parent hands them.
-The website, the deck, the wholesale book, the DTC narrative, the principal interview transcript, the EUR-anchored pricing posture.
+The website, the deck, the wholesale book, the DTC narrative, the owner interview transcript, the EUR-anchored price presentation.
 The frame is the problem.
 The expat cannot sell out of it, the American team below them cannot sell out of it, and the US revenue gap closes only at the margin.

 American buyers, whether a Saks Fifth Avenue buyer, a Mass General clinical lead, a Lockheed program manager, a US pension consultant, or a Bechtel procurement officer, filter in the first twenty seconds on three signals: US category anchor, US outcome claim, US peer set.
 French commercial culture builds trust through intellectual prestige, savoir-faire, and design pedigree.
 Both work.
 They do not translate.
-The American buyer reads French heritage as a quality flag, not as a category claim.
-The work is to rebuild the US-facing commercial architecture before or in parallel with the next US hire.
+The American buyer judges French heritage as a quality flag, not as a category claim.
+The work is to rebuild the US website, proof, offer, and follow-up before or in parallel with the next US hire.

 The French heritage proof is real.
 The US frame around it is not yet built.
-The architecture is the thing to fix first.
+The system is the thing to fix first.
 House view on Paris operator entry into the US

 Operator shapes inside Paris.